OpenEvalProject/evals/manuscripts/elife-71969/v3/manuscript.md

 This may seem a trivial result, as the null-hypothesis distribution in this latter case does not match the null (Poisson) distribution used by the statistical test.
 This is a critical issue, however: in the case of real experimental data sets, there is no known ground truth, so a robust statistical test for neuronal responsiveness must be able to handle a wide variety of intrinsic spiking behaviors.
 Clearly, the Poisson test fails this requirement, as it is only able to distinguish i.i.d.
 Poisson-distributed spiking from anything that is not exactly i.i.d.
 Poisson-distributed spiking.
 For comparison, both the ZETA-test and t-test show robust behavior that is insensitive to the specifics of the shuffle-control we use.
 The ZETA-test gives an AUC of 0.983 using ISI-shuffles and 0.984 using onset jittering; and the mean-rate t-test gives AUCs of 0.899 and 0.902 respectively.
 In the following section, we investigate which properties of the ZETA-test allow it to perform so much better than the Poisson test.

 The first aspect we investigated is the assumption of the homogeneous Poisson-distributed spiking when a neuron is unmodulated by visual stimulation.
 We know that neurons can be intrinsically bursting and have refractory periods, so even the most purely sensory-driven cell in V1 is likely to not fire i.i.d.
 Poisson when no visual stimulus is present.
 A more versatile and possibly more accurate H0 might be a renewal process.
-We therefore constructed an inter-spike-interval (ISI)-based test, where we first calculated a neuron’s inter-spike intervals dt from its spike time vector t:(28)dti=ti−ti−1
+We therefore constructed an inter-spike-interval (ISI)-based test, where we first calculated a neuron’s inter-spike intervals dt from its spike time vector t:

+$$
+dt_{i}=t_{i}−t_{i−1}
+$$

-We then randomly permuted the ISIs, creating a shuffled ISI vector dts and using it to construct a null-hypothesis vector of spike times t0:(29)ti0=ti−10+dtis
+We then randomly permuted the ISIs, creating a shuffled ISI vector dts and using it to construct a null-hypothesis vector of spike times t0:

+$$
+t_{i}^{0}=t_{i−1}^{0}+dt_{i}^{s}
+$$

 In effect, this null-hypothesis vector is a different random sample of the same renewal process that would generate the real neuron’s spiking times, under the simplifying assumption that the spike times are generated by a renewal process.
 We constructed mean firing rates x0 by binning t0 using 1 ms bins.
 We repeated this 100 times, and used a two-sample K-S test between the real binned spike count vector x and shuffle-control spike count matrix X0, as we also did for the Poisson test described above.
 Unfortunately, this SISI-KS (Shuffled Inter-Spike-Interval Kolmogorov-Smirnov) test performed very similar to the Poisson test, resulting in an AUC of 0.985 for the ISI-shuffle control, and an AUC of 0.610 for the jitter-control.

 This similarity might be explained by the ability of the KS test to distinguish with high sensitivity between the spiking distributions obtained from shuffling ISIs and jittering stimulus onsets, as these are not identical.
 If we wish to construct a more robust test, we must therefore use a procedure that is less sensitive to the full shape of the H0 distribution, and only takes into account the likelihood of observing extreme deviations from the average firing rate.
 This will make the test less sensitive to real stimulus-induced activity, but also less sensitive to errors in the specific shape of the null hypothesis distribution we use to estimate the neuron’s natural variability.
 We achieved this by using the Gumbel-distribution of maximum absolute deviations in our random ISI-shuffle samples to calculate a p-value of the maximum absolute deviation in the real, unshuffled, PSTH.
 The procedure works as intended: this SISI-G test gives an AUC of 0.844 for the ISI-shuffle controls, and an AUC of 0.821 for the jitter controls.

 We noticed that the SISI-G test suffered from high variance in the PSTH when using 1 ms bins, especially for cells with few spikes.
 One option would therefore be to increase the bin width, but this would come at the expense of temporal resolution and ability to detect short peaks of activity.
 We therefore opted instead to calculate the maximum absolute deviation of the cumulative sum of spikes counts, similar to the ZETA-test’s, but in this case over the discrete 1 ms spike count vector x0.
-For the SISI-∫G test, we defined the normalized cumulative spike count vector T0 (similar to Equation 29) as:(30)Tj0=∑i=1jxi0−x¯0
+For the SISI-∫G test, we defined the normalized cumulative spike count vector T0 (similar to Equation 29) as:

+$$
+T_{j}^{0}=\sumi=1jx_{i}^{0}−x¯^{0}
+$$

-Moreover, as this would create fixed points with 0 variance at j = 1 and j = n, we also mean-subtracted the T0 vector itself:(31)T0,c=T0−T¯0
+Moreover, as this would create fixed points with 0 variance at j = 1 and j = n, we also mean-subtracted the T0 vector itself:

+$$
+T^{0,c}=T^{0}−T¯^{0}
+$$

 In essence, this test is a 1 ms binned and ISI-shuffle based version of the binless onset-jittering ZETA-test.
 Benchmarking this test, we found that it performed close to, but slightly less well than, the ZETA-test.
 This SISI-∫G test gave an AUC of 0.968 for the ISI-shuffle controls and an AUC of 0.974 for the jitter controls.

 Finally, we created an alternative, also binless, version of the ZETA-test where we created the null distributions by shuffling the inter-spike intervals rather than jittering the stimulus onsets.
 The alternative ZETA-ISI test performed at a level indistinguishable from ZETA; the ZETA-ISI gave an AUC of 0.986 for the ISI-shuffle controls and an AUC of 0.982 for the jitter controls.
 To conclude; the (alternative) ZETA-test strongly outperforms other tests, mainly for two reasons: (1) using the Gumbel distribution to calculate a cell’s significance based on the most extreme stimulus-locked spiking deviation rather than a KS test allows the ZETA-test to be relatively invariant to the full, and a priori unknown, spike time distribution of a neuron and (2) using an integral-based approach has a timescale-free smoothing effect that reduces spurious peaks that can occur in the firing rate domain.
 Finally, the binless ZETA-test shows a small, but significant, improvement over its 1 ms binned cousin in terms of both statistical power and computational efficiency (Figure 3—figure supplement 3C).
 While the random null distribution (ISI shuffling or onset jittering) did not seem to have a large impact on the ZETA-test’s performance for this data set of predominantly regular-spiking V1 neurons, the following section shows that this distinction becomes more important when one tests the responsiveness of bursting cells.

-## Simulated bursting cells: onset jittering versus inter-spike interval shuffling
+### Simulated bursting cells: onset jittering versus inter-spike interval shuffling

 Stimulus onset jittering and inter-spike interval shuffling produce different distributions, unless a neuron’s probability of spiking only depends on the time since the last spike.
 The previous section showed that, when using our V1 data set, performance has already saturated too much to show a difference between the ISI-shuffle ZETA and onset-jitter ZETA tests.
 To better differentiate their performance, we therefore generated a population of simulated bursting cells.
 While bursting cells are rare in visual cortex, they are abundant in many brain regions, such as the subiculum and others (Cooper, 2002; Mattia et al., 1993).
 To test the performance on bursting cells, we generated artificial spike trains, using the parameters for burst properties from Chen et al., 2009 as listed in Table 1.